User Guide¶

 criteria.

-Note that this list is not a profile: it does not describe the limits between categories.
+Note that this list is not a profile: it does not describe the limits between categories, but the consecutive limits related to a given criterion.
 The matrix made of these lists is the transposed of the matrix made of the profiles.

 .